cardboard-iguana/cardboard-iguana.com/notes/sql-injection.md

 One way this can be useful more generally is by using something like `AND (SELECT COUNT(*) FROM table_name) > 0` to probe for the existence/use of `table_name`.

+### Time-Based

+This is basically boolean-based SQLi, except that we’re not even getting back true/false information anymore.
+However, we can introduce a timing attack by replacing a column with `sleep()` (which sleeps the connection for the specified number of seconds).
+If the query fails we’ll get a return immediately, but if it succeeds then we’ll experience the programmed pause.

 ### Union-Based

 Union-based SQLi is basically just abusing the SQL UNION keyword.